The Danger of Truck Driver Fatigue

 Dangers of Driving Fatigued

 Feeling sleepy or having trouble keeping your eyes open is only one form of driver fatigue.
 In general, any state of exhaustion is driver negligence.
-Fatigue can affect you by slowing down your reaction times.
+Additionally, fatigue can affect you by slowing down your reaction times.
 Also it impairs your judgement, and decreases awareness.
 Adelaide Centre for Sleep Research did a study on drivers.
 They found that drivers who have been awake for 24+ straight hours display driving capabilities that are the equivalent of a person with a 0.1 blood alcohol content.
-This means a severely fatigued driver presents the same threat as one who is legally drunk.
+Furthermore, this means a severely fatigued driver presents the same threat as one who is legally drunk.

 Are there driving regulations to help prevent fatigue?